LainssNavi/LainssNavi/README.md

 - 👋 Hi, I’m @LainssNavi
 - 👀 I’m interested in fullstack software development
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on beginner projects inside of Java, I also have a little bit of experience in Pyton with two projects that were made which
+- 💞️ I’m looking to collaborate on beginner projects inside of Python, I also have a little bit of experience in Pyton with two projects that were made which
 -     are a fully functioning pingpong game, calculator, rock,paper,scissors, and hangman
-- 📫 How to reach me (Discord - Timbs On My Feet#0676) (Email - justin.00brownn@gmail.com) (Instagram - @omovurs)
+- 📫 How to reach me (Discord - Omotayo#7777) (Email - justin.00brownn@gmail.com) (Instagram - @omovurs)(Twitter - @Omoverse)

 <!---
 LainssNavi/LainssNavi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.